luanpotter/shattered-wilds/docs/arcane.md

 ### Command

-The Command Basic Arcane Spell can be used to mentally tax a sentient Being's willpower, causing them to lose 1SP unless resist; or try to control simple beasts and plants.
+The Command Fundamental Arcane Spell can be used to mentally tax a sentient Being's willpower, causing them to lose 1SP unless resist; or try to control simple beasts and plants.
 More Augmented casts can try to issue specific commands, and forcing them to do something fundamentally against their nature will require a very high DC.

 #### Confuse Mind [Special Attack]